 Analogue Pocket Release Date

-The release date has been pushed back twice, but as of now the Analogue Pocket is launching in December 2021.
+The release date was pushed back twice, but the Analogue Pocket launched back in December 2021.

 Analogue Pocket Price

-The Analogue Pocket will be priced at $199.
+The Analogue Pocket comes at a cost of $199.

-So should you buy what could be one of the best retro handhelds of 2021 and indeed the best around today?
+So should you buy what we considered one of the best retro handhelds of 2021 and indeed the best around today?